mialkin/docs/csharp/asynchronous/execution context.md

 One may wonder: what is the execution context and why we need all that complexity?

 In the synchronous world, each thread keeps ambient information in a thread-local storage.
 It can be security-related information, culture-specific data, or something else.
 When 3 methods are called sequentially in one thread this information flows naturally between all of them.
 But this is no longer true for asynchronous methods.
-Each “section” of an asynchronous method can be executed in different threads that makes thread-local information unusable.
+Each "section" of an asynchronous method can be executed in different threads that makes thread-local information unusable.

 Execution context keeps the information for one logical flow of control even when it spans multiple threads.